 Nairobi and the Central Highlands

-Nairobi is situated in Kenya's Central Highlands region and enjoys pleasant weather for most of the year.
+Nairobi is situated in Kenya's Central Highlands region and enjoys the pleasant weather for most of the year.

 Average annual temperatures fluctuate between 52 - 79ºF/ 11 - 26ºC, giving Nairobi a similar climate to California.
 Like most of the country, Nairobi has two rainy seasons, although they start a little earlier here than they do elsewhere.
 The long rainy season lasts from March to May, while the short rainy season lasts from October to November.